senofi/documentation/docs/source/iac-gitactions-deploy-app.rst

 8. Check whether the files are copied correctly into the pod.
 You should see the file “add-vault-config.sh” in “/” folder

+9. Set execute permission to the script #chmod +x add-vault-config.sh

+10. If these files are copied from windows, then it requires to convert the file from dos2unix.
+Follow below steps 10.1 Install dos2unix utility #apt-get install dos2unix -y 10.2 convert the file to unix #dos2unix add-vault-config.sh

-9. Get the vault credentials from AWS secret manager
+10. Get the vault credentials from AWS secret manager

 Vault credentials will be available at <org>-<env>-config-vault.